-A generic version of the PrEP medication Truvada will be released in September 2020.
+A generic version of the PrEP medication Truvada was released in September 2020.

 You should know that in order for a generic substitution to be made for a branded medication, the generic medication must be proven by the FDA to have the same active ingredient, dosage form, strength, and conditions of use as the name-brand drug.
 The generic version of Truvada is bioequivalent, meaning it has the same effects in the body and works every bit as well.